giraffe-fsharp/Giraffe/README.md

 ### bindForm

-`bindForm<'T> (ctx : HttpHandlerContext)` can be used to bind a form urlencoded payload to a strongly typed model.
+`bindForm<'T> (ctx : HttpContext)` can be used to bind a form urlencoded payload to a strongly typed model.

 #### Example